schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Confederate Ballet

-A hand polishing worker robs a apparatus at a staircase.
+A hand polishing worker robs an apparatus at a staircase.

 ## Brotherhood